morgenliao/tongue/Scripts/S_0105_lesson05.md

 * item : traffic lights.
 * character : none

-* plot : The teacher ask the student to make cake by themself.
+* plot : The teacher ask the student to make cake by themselves.
 * game : go and see.

-T: (todo: Self introduce and warm up)
+T: (Self introduce and warm up)

 T: We have learn how to make cakes.
 Did you like that?
 T: Today, let's make some cakes for our self.
 Here is a shopping list, let's go to the shop and buy them.